 Best management practices are part of the foundation for achieving water quality, soil health and flood reduction goals.
 BMPs include practices and programs designed to improve water quality and other natural resource concerns such as changes in land use or management, structural pollutant control and changes in social norms and human behavior pertaining to watershed resources along with their perception and valuation.
 Efforts are made to encourage long-term BMPs, but this depends upon landscape characteristics, land tenure, commodity prices and other market trends that potentially compete with conservation efforts.
 With this in mind, it is important to identify all possible BMPs needed to achieve the watershed goals.
 From an initial list of potential practices, priority practices were identified by narrowing the list to those practices most acceptable to watershed stakeholders.
-Watershed planning facilitators asked advisory group members to score practices based on the level of effort to adopt a particular practice.
+Watershed planning facilitators used an impact versus effort exercise to prioritize BMPs that provide the greatest benefits and are the most acceptable to local stakeholders.